Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the Radeon HD 7950 3GB will be 108% faster than the Radeon HD 4870 512MB overall, because of its higher bandwidth. (explain)
+Memory BandwidthThe Radeon HD 7950 3GB, in theory, should be a lot faster than the Radeon HD 4870 512MB overall. (explain)

-Texel RateThe Radeon HD 7950 3GB will be quite a bit (about 199%) faster with regards to texture filtering than the Radeon HD 4870 512MB. (explain)
+Texel RateThe Radeon HD 7950 3GB should be quite a bit (approximately 199%) more effective at anisotropic filtering than the Radeon HD 4870 512MB. (explain)

-Pixel RateIf running with a high screen resolution is important to you, then the Radeon HD 7950 3GB is the winner, by a large margin. (explain)
+Pixel RateIf using high levels of AA is important to you, then the Radeon HD 7950 3GB is superior to the Radeon HD 4870 512MB, by a large margin. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison